Debt Obligations

 On October 22, 2024, the Partnership issued $175.0 million aggregate principal amount of its 5.52% Series A senior notes due October 22, 2029 (the “Notes”), pursuant to a note purchase agreement, dated as of October 22, 2024 (the “Note Purchase Agreement”), in a private placement exempt from registration under the Securities Act.

-Interest on the Notes is payable semi-annually in arrears on April 22 and October 22 of each year.
+Interest on the Notes is be payable semi-annually in arrears on April 22 and October 22 of each year, commencing on April 22, 2025.
 Interest on the Notes accrues from and including October 22, 2024.
 The Notes will mature on October 22, 2029.
 The Partnership may, at its option, prepay at any time all, or from time to time any part of, the Notes, in an amount not less than 5% of the aggregate principal amount of the Notes then outstanding at a redemption price equal to 100% of the principal amount thereof plus any applicable “make-whole amount” and accrued and unpaid interest to the redemption date.
 So long as no default or event of default shall have occurred and be continuing under the Note Purchase Agreement, no make-whole amount will be due if the Notes are paid on or after April 22, 2029.

 Revolving Credit Facility